ph7klw76/creative_teaching_methods/physics_teaching.md

 ## Abstract

 Artificial intelligence (AI) is rapidly reshaping how undergraduate physics can be taught, practiced, and assessed.
 This review synthesizes evidence from research on intelligent tutoring systems (ITS), AI-supported active learning, and generative AI (large language models; LLMs) to identify approaches most likely to improve student learning outcomes across the undergraduate physics curriculum.
-Evidence from meta-analyses suggests that well-designed ITS frequently produce learning gains above conventional instruction and can approach the effectiveness of human tutoring under some conditions.
+Evidence from meta-analyses suggests that well designed ITS frequently produce learning gains above conventional instruction and can approach the effectiveness of human tutoring under some conditions.
 Physics-specific systems (e.g., step-based problem-solving tutors) show that “making reasoning visible” and providing immediate, step-level feedback can improve problem-solving performance without requiring major curricular overhaul.
 Recent randomized controlled evidence also indicates that AI tutoring can outperform in-class active learning in an authentic educational setting, though generalization and implementation details matter.
-In parallel, LLMs offer scalable conversational support but introduce risks: over-trust, persuasive but incorrect explanations, and inconsistent performance—especially on conceptual and visual-representation tasks—requiring explicit AI literacy and verification workflows.
+In parallel, LLMs offer scalable conversational support but introduce risks: over-trust, persuasive but incorrect explanations, and inconsistent performance especially on conceptual and visual-representation tasks requiring explicit AI literacy and verification workflows.
 We conclude with a practical, outcomes-aligned framework for embedding AI across lectures, tutorials, homework, laboratories, and assessment, emphasizing guardrails, equity, and rigorous evaluation.

 # 1. Introduction